NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Proposed Method: NTK-Based Decentralized Federated Learning

-For a given client, the gradient is taken with respect to its {neighbor's} aggregated weight $\bar{\vw}_j^{(k)}$, but the function is evaluated on the {client's} local data $\mathbf{X}_i$.
-Each client sends every neighbor their respective Jacobian tensor $\mJ^{(k)}_{i,j}$, true label $\mathbf{Y}_i$, and function evaluation $\vf(\mathbf{X}_i;\bar{\vw}_j^{(k)})$.
-Note the order of the indices in the Jacobian{:} the client {sends} $\mJ_{i,j}^{(k)}$, an evaluation on the {client's} data and the {neighbor's} weights.
-In contrast, the client {receives} $\mJ_{j,i}^{(k)}$ from each of its neighbors, an evaluation on the {neighbor's} data and the {client's} weights.
-Algorithm \ref{alg:jacobian-computation-sending} in Appendix \ref{appendix:algorithms} describes this process.
+Each client sends every neighbor their respective Jacobian $\mJ^{(k)}_{i,j}$, true label $\mathbf{Y}_i$, and function evaluation $f(\mathbf{X}_i;\bar{\vw}_j^{(k)})$.
+Note the order of the indices in the Jacobian{:} the $i$th client {sends} $\mJ_{i,j}^{(k)}$, an evaluation on the $i$th {client's} data and its {neighbors'} weights.
+In contrast, the $i$th client {receives} $\mJ_{j,i}^{(k)}$ from each of its neighbors, an evaluation on its {neighbors'} data and the $i$th {client's} weights.
+Algorithm \ref{alg:jacobian-computation-sending} in Appendix~\ref{appendix:algorithms} describes this process.